mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

 ## Running this Sample with your data

-_The following steps presume the use of npm, though yarn works as well._

-1. Ensure you have Node installed.
-You can confirm with `node --version`.
-On some operating systems, Node is available as the `nodejs` binary instead.

-2. Clone the Git repository or download the code to your computer.

-3. **Optional**
 If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
    - Open the _index.js_ file (`src/index.js`)
    - Replace the `baseUrl` string on with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
    - Replace the `chartId` string on with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)